General Comodule-Contramodule Correspondence: Deferred Proofs

-with coequalisers in both rows and commutative squares, as soon as only the top or only the bottom arrows are taken in the left square, defines a $\sC$-enriched functor, internally left adjoint to $\sRes$. \end{enumerate} \end{prop} In the context of DG-coalgebras over rings this proposition was discovered by Positselski \cite[2.2]{Pos}.
-We finish this section with a question, reminiscent of the standard cohom-defining property in linear categories: \begin{question} Assume that $\sC$ is biclosed.
+with coequalisers in both rows and three commutative squares (the leftt square is commutative as soon as only the top or only the bottom arrows are taken).
+Furthermore, $(\sCoi^F \dashv \sRes)$ is an enriched adjunction. \end{enumerate} \end{prop} In the context of DG-coalgebras over rings this proposition was discovered by Positselski \cite[2.2]{Pos}.
+We finish this section with a question, reminiscent of the standard cohom-defining property in linear categories: \begin{question} Suppose that the symmetric monoidal category $\sC$ satisfies Assumptions \ref{assum_1} and \ref{assum_2}.
 Does there exist a $\sC$-enriched natural equivalence of trifunctors $\sC{}_{T}\times\, {}_{T}\sC \times \sC \rightarrow \sC$

 \end{question}